 Discrimination may be based on various personal traits, whether they are real or assumed.
-Personal traits are, for instance, race, skin color, citizenship, nationality or ethnic origin, language, religious or political beliefs, sex, gender identity, sexual orientation, disability, marital status or family, age, membership in political parties and other organizations, etc.
+Personal traits are, for instance, race, skin color, citizenship, nationality or ethnic origin, language, religious or political beliefs, sex, gender, gender identity, sexual orientation, sexual characteristics, income level, financial condition, birth, genetic features, health condition disability, marital status or family, conviction record, age, appearance, membership in political parties, trade union and other organizations, etc.

 Discrimination can occur in various areas of social life.

 Anyone may become a discriminator – a desk clerk in city administration, a public administration authority, a judge, a medical doctor, a teacher, a police officer.
 It can occur anywhere – at work, in school, at the university, in hospital, at the sports ground, in public administration procedures, at the court, in public transport, in the street…

 Anyone may become a victim of discrimination: individuals, groups of persons, and legal entities as well.
 A person who is discriminated in one social situation may become a discriminator, i.e. the person who commits the act of discrimination, in different circumstances.

 Discrimination can be indirect or direct, deliberate or committed out of ignorance.
 Forms of discrimination are direct and indirect discrimination, as well as violation of the principle of equal rights and obligations, calling for responsibility, association for the purpose of discrimination, hate speech, harassment, degrading treatment and sexual and gender harassment, segregation and incitement to discrimination.
 Sometimes, a person may commit an act of discrimination against another person or a group, without even being aware of it.